JonMc19/Stock-Price-Prediction-combining-econometric-models-and-ML/README.md

 2. Complement the time series analysis with a cross-sectional analysis.

 3. Hyperparameter optimization.
-The model are used with default or basic parameters.
+The model uses default or basic parameters.
 A systematic search (grid/random/Bayesian) could improve performance.